svg-sprite/svg-sprite/README.md

 `verbose`     | Integer    | Set this to a value > `0` to get some output.
 Defaults to `0`.
 `cleanwith`   | String           | Select the module used for optimizing the single SVG images.
 Currently, the Node.js modules [svg-cleaner](https://npmjs.org/package/svg-cleaner) (loosely based on [Scour](http://www.codedread.com/scour)) and [SVGO](https://github.com/svg/svgo) are supported, so use either *scour* or *svgo* for this option.
 Set it to `FALSE` or `NULL` to skip the SVG optimization altogether.
 Defaults to *svgo* (starting with version v0.1.1). **ATTENTION: Currently Scour is not supported** (until an updated release gets available)
 `cleanconfig` | String (JSON)    | You may provide a configuration object that is passed to the SVG optimizer (currently, only [SVGO](https://github.com/svg/svgo) supports this).
 It defaults to `{plugins: [{moveGroupAttrsToElems: false}]}`.
 When used on the [command line](#command-line-usage), provide a valid JSON encoded string here.
+`recursive`		| Boolean	| Defaults to false.
+When set to true, the svg input folder will be searched recursively for .svg files

 #### Rendering configuration